Skip to content

 throughput used in gradient computation.

 config: Unified OFO tuning parameters.
+Defaults to an

 dt_s: Control interval (seconds).